wangzhankun/intel-hypervisor-from-scratch/README.md

 ## EPT

 * VOL3 29.3 THE EXTENDED PAGE TABLE MECHANISM (EPT)
+* Section 29.3.1 gives an overview of EPT.
+* Section 29.3.2 describes operation of EPT-based address translation.
+* Section 29.3.3 discusses VM exits that may be caused by EPT.
+* Section 29.3.7 describes interactions between EPT and memory typing.
 * VOL3 Table 28-7.
 Exit Qualification for EPT Violations